 The Educational Opportunity Program (EOP) is designed to provide access for New York State residents who demonstrate academic potential, talent and desire to earn a college degree.
 EOP assists students who are both academically and financially disadvantaged and provides additional services needed to ensure success.

-SUNY Oneonta is now test optional and will not require submission of SAT or ACT scores from students applying for undergraduate admission during the Spring 2021, Fall 2021, and Spring 2022 semesters.
+SUNY Oneonta is now test optional and will not require submission of SAT or ACT scores from students applying for undergraduate admission for the Spring 2022, Fall 2022 and Spring 2023 semesters.
 While we will consider scores if submitted, SAT/ACT results are not required.
 If you would like your test scores considered in the review process, please request your official scores to be sent to SUNY Oneonta from your high school or testing agency.

 - Oneonta SAT Code: 2542

 - Oneonta ACT Code: 2940